Billier History, Family Crest & Coats of Arms

 Early History of the Billier family

 This web page shows only a small excerpt of our Billier research.
-Another 455 words (32 lines of text) covering the years 1273, 1275, 1500, 1666, 1726 and 1727 are included under the topic Early Billier History in all our PDF Extended History products and printed products wherever possible.
+Another 228 words (16 lines of text) covering the years 1273, 1275, 1500, 1666, 1726, 1687, 1750, 1654, 1725, 1687, 1654 and 1727 are included under the topic Early Billier History in all our PDF Extended History products and printed products wherever possible.

 Billier Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Billier has been recorded under many different variations, including Beller, Bellere, Bellier, Biller, Billere, Billier, Billers and many more.

 Early Notables of the Billier family (pre 1700)

-Another 18 words (1 lines of text) are included under the topic Early Billier Notables in all our PDF Extended History products and printed products wherever possible.
+Another 61 words (4 lines of text) are included under the topic Early Billier Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Billier family